Roundtrip Cruises from Venice

 operators.
 It entered the cruise business just over 20 years ago, launched the

-MSC Crociere brand in the mid-1990s, and now operates more than dozen large
+MSC Crociere brand in the mid-1990s, and now operates a large fleet of

-MSC offers weekly seven-night roundtrip voyages in the
+MSC operates dozens of roundtrip voyages in the Eastern

 MSC